 The contribution would be more substantial and interesting if these assumptions were removed.

 Authors' reply: Thank you.
 We require the counting thread to be located with the main thread in the same core using Intel Hyper-Threading technology.
-Such a design contributes to eliminate most of the side-channels like Spectre/Meltdown/RIDL, etc.
+Such a design contributes to eliminating most of the side-channels like Spectre/Meltdown/RIDL, etc.

 One obvious solution for secure I/O, never considered by the authors, is to use TLS connections from inside enclaves to contact remote peripherals (e.g., printer, storage).
 The TaLoS library (cited by the authors) can be used to provide such secure connections.